microsoft/Customer-Service-Conversational-Insights-with-Azure-OpenAI-Services/Troubleshooting.md

 ## **Troubleshooting**

+-   How is the UI deployed?
     - The UI is deployed from an azure container that is updated by GitHub actions

 -   Why are my customer summaries showing up null?